 Joshua Donaldson (Head Cross Country Coach, Associate Head Coach Track and Field)

 Josh Donaldson has been teaching science and coaching at Homewood High School since 2012 and was selected as Homewood High School Teacher of the Year for the 2019-20 school year and has earned two Alabama Cross Country Coach of the Year honors (2018 NFHS, 2019 USTFCCCA).
 Josh began serving as Head Cross Country Coach in 2018 and led the both the girls' and boys' teams to 6A State Championships in both 2018 and 2019, and he continues to lead the distance runners to unprecedented success.
 As Associate Head Coach in Track and Field, Josh is a well-rounded coach who can coach all of the events and has led Homewood pole vaulters to numerous individual championships and All-State performances.
-Donaldson has been an essential part of all 27 championships in the program's history, and he was an athlete on the first Homewood team to ever win in 2006.
+Donaldson has been an essential part of all 29 championships in the program's history, and he was an athlete on the first Homewood team to ever win in 2006.
 He teaches AP Biology at Homewood High School and has excelled in both academics and community service throughout his life.
 Prior to earning Master's degrees in Education and Education Administration, Josh graduated summa cum laude with Math and Biology degrees from the University of Alabama.
 Donaldson consistently strives to help those around him in the community and also serves as Camp Director for Camp Dawson at Dawson Memorial Baptist Church.

 Bryan Burgess (Assistant Cross Country and Outdoor Track and Field, Assistant Athletic Director)